My Husband suffers from Cerebral Palsy - just in his legs.

-If the wheelchairs from Wheelchair Services aren't suitable you can ask them for a wheelchair voucher.
+If the wheelchairs from Wheelchair Services aren't suitable they will access your husbands needs and allocate him a Personal Wheelchair Budget .
 This is worth varying amounts from person to person - it just depends on an individual's requirements.
-The voucher is their contribution to a privately funded wheelchair.
+The budget is their contribution to a privately funded wheelchair.

-Charities will ask if you have applied for a voucher as it helps keep their costs down.
+Charities will ask if you have accessed and whether your husband has a budget.
+It helps keep their costs down.

 These charities might be able to help.....